mortie/dedaemon/README.md

 You might also be able to use your package manager's version of node, but some distros (**cough**debian**cough**) ship _really_ old versions.

+**The reason --unsafe-perm is required** is that during installation, I compile the C code in the `udev/` directory, which interfaces with libudev, with a postinstall script.
+After NPM 5, postinstall scripts don't have write access to the directory the package is installed to.
+If you don't feel comfortable with running with `--unsafe-perm`, you can clone this repository, and run `npm run postinstall; sudo npm install -g` manually from within the directory.

 ## Why?